bweatherson/demons/latest-export.md

 drawmap(tour_line)
 ```

 This used the same idea, but with a bit more brute force.
 The algorithm was the same two-step approach as the last map.
 But I had the computer cycle through all the different possible starting cities, and varied the seed for the randomisation.
 (The algorithm isn't quite deterministic, since it uses random numbers to break ties when it is asked to find the farthest city, or the shortest insertion.)
 And setting the start city to Dubuque, Iowa, and the seed to 33, generated that map.
+Finding these settings took some time, and I'm not sure it is even optimal.
+It would actually be helpful for the argument I'm about to make if it isn't optimal, and the shortest path is shorter again.
+But let's assume that it, or something like it, is.
+Because what I want us to focus on is the philosophical status of the tour in figure \@ref(fig:two-stage-tour).
+Getting clear on that will be the beginning of a solution to the puzzles about dilemmas.

 ### Characteristics of the Puzzles